fraser-lab/MET_kinase_Inhibitor_DMS/README.md

-# MET_kinase_Inhibitor_DMS
+# Resistance landscape of the MET kinase domain

-Source code for the MET kinase domain inhibitor DMS
+## Source code for the MET kinase domain inhibitor DMS.
+## please cite:
+## doi: